Skip to main content

 Ashwagandha: Pregnancy, breastfeeding, and various interactions

-Pregnant women should avoid anything that contains ashwagandha because it may have the potential to cause a miscarriage.
+Pregnant women should avoid anything that contains ashwagandha because it can potentially cause a miscarriage.
 Breastfeeding mothers should avoid it, too, because there isn't enough evidence to assure the child's safety.

 Ashwagandha may also interact with the following health conditions and medications: